Ivan Coyote

-Ivan E. Coyote (born August 11, 1969) is a Canadian spoken word performer, writer, and LGBT advocate.
+Ivan Coyote is a Canadian writer, storyteller, and performer.
 Coyote has won many accolades for their collections of short stories, novels, and films.
 They also visit schools to tell stories and give writing workshops.
 The CBC has called Coyote a "gender-bending author who loves telling stories and performing in front of a live audience."
 Coyote is non-binary and uses singular they pronouns.
 Many of Coyote's stories are about gender, identity, and social justice.
-Coyote currently resides in Vancouver, British Columbia.
+Coyote currently resides in Whitehorse, Yukon Territory.

 Career

 Coyote started performing spoken word in 1992, and their work deals with contemporary issues of family, class gender, identity and social justice.
-In 1996, Coyote co-founded "Taste This", a queer performance troupe with Anna Camilleri, Zoe Eakle, and Lyndell Montgomery.
-"Taste This" incorporates live music, poetry and story-telling into their performance repertoire.
+In 1996, Coyote co-founded the queer performance group Taste This with Anna Camilleri, Zoe Eakle, and Lyndell Montgomery.
+Taste This was a multi-genre performance that incorporated live music, poetry and story-telling.
 The group disbanded in 2000.
 In 2001, Coyote briefly taught short fiction at Capilano University in North Vancouver.
-In 2010 Coyote, Camilleri and Montgomery regrouped as "Swell", and premiered at the 2010 Vancouver Pride in Art Festival.
+In 2010, Coyote, Camilleri and Montgomery regrouped as Swell, and premiered at the 2010 Vancouver Pride in Art Festival.